marcusoftnet/marcusoftnet.github.io/_pages/talks.md

 - Overview of how kanban can help you improve your process to more effectively deliver value
 - Knowing the foundational principles of kanban and how they can help
 - Practical knowledge of how to build and manage boards for teams
-- Practical knowledge in how to handle up/downstream processes such as ideas etc. And how to organise that
+- Practical knowledge in how to handle up/downstream processes such as ideas etc. And how to organize that
 - Inspiration to go on and start your improvement journey - from now until better than you ever imagined!

 ### Audience